StevenBtw/StevenBtw/README.md

 🗺️ **[AutoMate](https://github.com/StevenBtw/AutoMate):** My own project for generating consistent ArchiMate models using knowledge graphs, heuristics, and AI.

 🧬 **[Pydantic AI](https://ai.pydantic.dev/):** Type-safe AI agent framework that doesn't bury you in unnecessary abstractions.

-🧮 **[solvOR](https://github.com/StevenBtw/solvOR):** A side project that got out of hand.
-Optimization toolbox covering everything from simplex to simulated annealing, all in readable pure Python.